Fascism in the United States: Supporters of Italian fascism

-During the 1920s, American scholars frequently wrote about the rise of Italian fascism under Benito Mussolini, but few of them supported it; however, Mussolini's fascist policies initially gained widespread support among Italian Americans.
+During the 1920s, American scholars frequently wrote about the rise of Italian fascism under Benito Mussolini, but few of them supported it.
+Mussolini's fascist policies initially gained widespread support among Italian Americans.

-William Phillips, who served as the American ambassador to Italy, was "greatly impressed by the efforts of Benito Mussolini to improve the conditions of the masses" and found "much evidence" in support of the fascist argument that "they represent a true democracy in as much as the welfare of the people is their principal objective."
+William Phillips, the American ambassador to Italy, was "greatly impressed by the efforts of Benito Mussolini to improve the conditions of the masses" and found "much evidence" in support of the fascist argument that "they represent a true democracy in as much as the welfare of the people is their principal objective."

 Phillips found Mussolini's achievements "astounding [and] a source of constant amazement" and greatly admired his "great human qualities."
-United States Department of State officials enthusiastically agreed with Phillips' assessment, praising Italian fascism for having "brought order out of chaos, discipline out of license, and solvency out of bankruptcy," as well as Mussolini's "magnificent" achievements in Ethiopia during the Second Italo-Ethiopian War.
+United States Department of State officials enthusiastically agreed with Phillips's assessment, praising Italian fascism for having "brought order out of chaos, discipline out of license, and solvency out of bankruptcy," as well as Mussolini's "magnificent" achievements in Ethiopia during the Second Italo-Ethiopian War.

-The American poet Ezra Pound moved from the United States to Italy in 1924, becoming a loyal supporter of Benito Mussolini, the founder of a fascist state.
-He wrote articles and produced radio broadcasts that were critical of the United States, international bankers, Franklin Roosevelt, and the Jews.
+The American poet Ezra Pound moved from the United States to Italy in 1924, becoming a loyal supporter of Benito Mussolini.
+He wrote articles and produced radio broadcasts critical of the United States, international bankers, Franklin Roosevelt, and the Jews.
 His propaganda was poorly received in the U.S.

-In November 1925, the Order Sons of Italy in America helped organize the first U.S. Fascist convention in Philadelphia.
+In November 1925, the Order Sons of Italy in America helped organize the first U.S. fascist convention in Philadelphia.
 The goal of the convention was "setting up Fascist infiltration into political organizations and mutual aid societies so as to create friendly ties and spiritual agreement".
 After World War II, the organization faced criticism for the "heavy involvement by the OSIA in Mussolini's Fascist propaganda campaign in the 1920s and 1930s".